jgmaz/WhatATheme/resume.md

 **Imperial College London** - London, England, UK - September 2021 to Present

-I am currently doing postdoctoral work in <a href="https://beneuro.ic.ac.uk/" target="_blank">Juan Gallego's group</a> at Imperial College London, where I am involved in experimental and data science projects related to neurotechnology and motor control.
+I am currently doing postdoctoral work in <a href="https://beneuro.ic.ac.uk/" target="_blank">Juan Gallego's group</a> at Imperial College London, where I am involved in experimental and data science projects related to neurotechnology and the neuroscience of motor control.
 This work involves:

 * Developing Python data preprocessing, visualization, analysis and decoding pipelines to understand relationships between populations of neurons and kinematics.